alexwlchan/alexwlchan.net/src/_articles/2025/2025-02-19-mildly-dynamic-websites.md

 ---
-layout: post
+layout: article
 date: 2025-02-19 13:25:45 +00:00
 title: How I create static websites for tiny archives
 summary: Start with a simple HTML file, then add features like templates, sorting, and filtering as they become useful.
 colors:
   index_light: "#535353"
   index_dark:  "#cecece"
-tags:
-  - static sites
+topics:
-  - web development
+  - Tiny archives
-  - javascript
+  - Systems and software
 index:
   feature: true
-old_syntax_highlighting: true
 ---
 Last year I wrote about [using static websites for tiny archives][static_sites].
 The idea is that I create tiny websites to store and describe my digital collections.